» Main Index

 Picture: Rodney Burton

-Cat' was situated on Lower Road.
+Scratching Cat' was situated on Lower Road.
 Now a private dwelling.
-Closed in August
+Present

 I am the current owner of Downing House,